KaisenAmin/Config/README.md

 * **Check if key-exists:** Check if specefic section and key is exists or not.
 * **Check if the configuration file is empty:** Use isEmpty() to check if the configuration file is empty (contains no sections) or not.
 * **Get keys from a section:** Retrieves and prints all keys in a specified section of the configuration file.
+* **Check if a section exists:** This function checks if a specific section exists in the configuration file.
+This can be useful to avoid errors when trying to get or set keys in non-existent sections.

 ## Usage